Rainbow table

+A rainbow table is a precomputed table for caching the outputs of a cryptographic hash function, usually for cracking password hashes.
+Passwords are typically stored not in plain text form, but as hash values.
+If such a database of hashed passwords falls into the hands of attackers, they can use a precomputed rainbow table to recover the plaintext passwords.
+A common defense against this attack is to compute the hashes using a key derivation function that adds a "salt" to each password before hashing it, with different passwords receiving different salts, which are stored in plain text along with the hash.

+Rainbow tables are a practical example of a space–time tradeoff: they use less computer processing time and more storage than a brute-force attack which calculates a hash on every attempt, but more processing time and less storage than a simple table that stores the hash of every possible password.

 Rainbow tables were invented by Philippe Oechslin as an application of an earlier, simpler algorithm by Martin Hellman.

 Background

 For user authentication, passwords are stored either as plaintext or hashes.
 Since passwords stored as plaintext are easily stolen if database access is compromised, databases typically store hashes instead.
 Thus, no one – including the authentication system – can learn a password merely by looking at the value stored in the database.

 When a user enters a password for authentication, a hash is computed for it and then compared to the stored hash for that user.
 Authentication fails if the two hashes do not match; moreover, authentication would equally fail if a hashed value were entered as a password, since the authentication system would hash it a second time.

 To learn a password from a hash is to find a string which, when input into the hash function, creates that same hash.
 This is the same as inverting the hash function.

 Though brute-force attacks (e.g. dictionary attacks) may be used to try to invert a hash function, they can become infeasible when the set of possible passwords is large enough.
 An alternative to brute-force is to use precomputed hash chain tables.
 Rainbow tables are a special kind of such table that overcome certain technical difficulties.